codegw/codegw/README.md

 # Hi there, I'm Gabe 👋

-I'm a second-year Software Engineering student, passionate about building iOS apps and creating thoughtful UX/UI experiences.
-I'm always looking to grow as a developer, collaborate on UI/UX projects, and contribute to creative and meaningful digital experiences.
+I’m a second-year Software Engineering student passionate about both product design and software engineering.
+I design user-centered interfaces and implement them in Swift, and I’m looking for internship opportunities where I can grow as a designer-engineer and contribute to impactful mobile products.

 ---